brillout/goldpage/docs/csr-and-ssr-explained.md

 > :information_source:
 >
+> You do not need to read this document
-> You do not need to know what CSR and SSR is and
+> and you do not need to know what CSR and SSR is
-> you do not need to read this document in order to use Goldpage.
+> in order to use Goldpage.
 > We recommend that you start writing a prototype first and learn about CSR and SSR later.

 This document explains: